aws/aws-encryption-sdk-javascript/modules/client-node/Readme.md

 const cleartext = 'asdf'

 /* Encrypt the string using the keyring and the encryption context
- * the Encryption SDK returns an "encrypted message" that includes the ciphertext,
+ * the Encryption SDK returns an "encrypted message" (`result`) that includes the ciphertext
  * the encryption context, and the encrypted data keys.
  */
 const { result } = await encrypt(keyring, cleartext, { context })